kedacore/keda-docs/content/docs/2.0/scalers/metrics-api.md

 > 💡 **NOTE:**The value of the metric must be json number type.
 The value is casted to **integer**.

-For metric scaler with API Key based authentication,
+Here is an example of a  metric scaler with API Key based authentication,

 ```yaml
 apiVersion: v1